 TOEFL / IELTS Testing Requirements

-We require any applicant whose first language is not English to take and submit scores from English proficiency testing — either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) — with the following exceptions:
+We require any applicant whose first language is not English to take and submit official score reports from English proficiency testing — either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) — with the following exceptions:

 English proficiency testing is not required of international students who either: